 A consultant with Shook, Marike is the director of the University of Miami School of Law’s International Arbitration Institute and a lecturer in law.
 She has more than 14 years of practice and academic experience in international arbitration and cross-border litigation.
-Marike has acted as counsel and arbitral secretary in numerous international arbitration matters under most major sets of arbitration rules (ICC, NAI, CEPINA, DIAC, ICSID, LCIA, UNCITRAL, SCC, SIAC), regarding matters such as preliminary witness hearings, pre-award attachments, arbitrator appointments, summary arbitral proceedings, arbitration procedures, merger into judgment awards, enforcement and execution of awards and annulment proceedings.
+Marike has acted as counsel, expert witness and arbitral secretary in numerous international arbitration matters under most major sets of arbitration rules (ICC, NAI, CEPINA, DIAC, ICSID, LCIA, UNCITRAL, SCC, SIAC), regarding matters such as preliminary witness hearings, pre-award attachments, arbitrator appointments, summary arbitral proceedings, arbitration procedures, merger into judgment awards, enforcement and execution of awards and annulment proceedings.
 She has further acted as counsel in international litigation matters in The Netherlands and Belgium pertaining to challenge proceedings, enforcement proceedings, corporate litigation, shareholder disputes, cross-border insolvency and proceedings before the European Court of Justice.
 Her representations include diverse legal issues such as investment, joint ventures, post M&A disputes, immunity of jurisdiction and execution and numerous sectors such as banking, construction, energy and electricity, finance, tobacco, insurance, arms and munitions, oil and gas, pharmaceuticals, telecommunication and transportation.
+She has worked with Albert Jan van Berg, recognized as one of the world’s leading arbitrators and assisted him in his arbitrator and counsel work.

-She teaches in her capacity as visiting professor, adjunct professor, guest lecturer and lecturer in law in the United States, the Middle East, India, Latin America and Europe and publishes extensively in the field of international arbitration and public international law.
+She teaches in the United States, the Middle East, India, Latin America and Europe and publishes extensively in the field of international arbitration and public international law.

 Marike is a leading expert on the 1958 U.N.
 Convention on the Recognition and Enforcement of Foreign Arbitral Awards (The New York Convention).
-She writes and teaches on the topic and has assisted in the drafting of numerous expert opinions on the Convention.
+She writes and teaches on the topic, and she has served as an expert witness and assisted in drafting expert opinions on the Convention.
 She has coauthored and edited the International Council for Commercial Arbitration Guide on the New York Convention (ICCA) and founded the ICCA NYC Roadshow, which familiarizes judges around the world with the application of the Convention in the national space.
-She is the author of “The 1958 New York Convention in Action,” which is engraved in the preparatory works of the Convention and sets out the recommended judicial application of the Convention with a foreword by Judge Stephen Schwebel.
-She is currently writing her Ph.D. on the enforcement of annulled awards at Leiden University and coauthoring the upcoming ICCA Guide on the NYC in the Middle-East.
+She is the author of “The 1958 New York Convention in Action,” with a foreword by Judge Stephen Schwebel.
+She is writing her Ph.D. on the enforcement of annulled awards at Leiden University and coauthoring the upcoming ICCA Guide on the NYC in the Middle East and the Handbook on Arbitration in India.
+She is frequently interviewed by Law360 and Global Arbitration Review on matters relating to the New York Convention.

-A dual Dutch/Bahraini national, Marike speaks five languages and has degrees from Leiden University, University of Miami and Sciences Po Paris, France, is a member (or former member) of the Dutch, Bahraini and Belgian Bars and serves as a foreign legal consultant in the United States.
-Her work has received media coverage in international journal Global Arbitration Review as well as national media in India, the Bahamas, Mauritius and the United States, including Law360.
+A Dutch national, Marike speaks five languages and has degrees from Leiden University, University of Miami and Sciences Po Paris, France, is a member (or former member) of the Dutch, Bahraini and Belgian Bars and serves as a foreign legal consultant in the United States.

 - Represented Russian oil and gas company against Russian government in Dutch courts with respect to the enforcement of an annulled award.